 451. THE CHURCH FATHERS.
-Analysis of the Didache and The Shepherd of Hermas.
-Study of the major writings of Clement of Rome, Ignatius, Justin Martyr, Irenaeus, Tertullian, Origen, and Cyprian.
-Special attention to the works of Augustine, The Confessions, The City of God, Against the Pelagians, Enchiridion, and other treatises.
+A study of the lives and writings as well as an evaluation of the major contributions to theology and the Christian church of the Church Fathers from Clement of Rome to Augustine.
 Prerequisite, Church History 401.
 Elective, two hours, fall semester.
-Professor Dollar.
+Professor Peters.

-452. THE REFORMATION.
-An intensive study of this important era with special emphasis on the lives and writings of major reformers.
+452. THE GREAT REFORMERS.
+A study of the lives and writings of the great reformers of the sixteenth century and the heritage they have bequeathed to the world and the future church.
 Prerequisite, Church History 403.
 Elective, two hours, fall semester.
-Professor Dollar.
+Professor Peters.